At a Glance

 - Part-time Music Teacher

-- One day a week (Wednesday)
+- One day a week (Ideally Monday, Tuesday or Wednesday)

 - Primary School

-- To start in September
+- To start in September for the academic year

 The Role

-This is a part-time role, one day per week on a Wednesday.
+This is a part-time role, one day per week either Mondays, Tuesdays or Wednesdays.
 The role will include holding assemblies, choir and playing the piano as well as leading some music lessons within the school.
-Music is a core part of school life, and is highly valued and therefore the school are looking for an enthusiastic teacher to join the team.
+Music is a core part of school life, and is highly valued and therefore the school are looking for an enthusiastic teacher to join the team.Â

 You will be an experienced Music Teacher with the ability to plan and deliver age appropriate lessons in line with the primary curriculum.
 QTS is preferred although not essential.